lariredivo/Scrimba_Challenges/README.md

 # counterApp
-Challenge from Scrimb (https://scrimba.com/) to learn JavaScript.
+Challenge from Scrimba (https://scrimba.com/) to learn JavaScript.